 How to Create a Paid Discord Server

-- Why monetize your Discord server?
+Why charge for your Discord server?

-- Monetization methods compared
+Monetization methods compared

 Discord Payment Bot